Lauder-Greenway family: Philanthropic activities

-where the Lauder Greenways endowed the Yale School of Public Health, built Lauder Hall on the campus, and have endowed numerous scholarship programs.
-Significant support lead by G. Lauder Greenway and Polly Lauder Tunney has also been directed towards the Metropolitan Opera Association and the creation of Lincoln Center, where G. Lauder Greenway was the chairman for many years.
+where the Lauder-Greenways endowed the Yale School of Public Health, built Lauder Hall on the campus, and have endowed numerous scholarship programs.
+Significant support led by G. Lauder Greenway and Polly Lauder Tunney has also been directed towards the Metropolitan Opera Association and the creation of Lincoln Center, where G. Lauder Greenway was the chairman for many years.
 Phillips Andover, the New York Philharmonic, and the New York University Institute of Fine Arts have also received significant support.

 Residence

 The Lauder Greenway Estate is a 50-acre private property with a French Renaissance mansion in Greenwich, Connecticut built in 1896.
 When it was sold in 2013 for $120,000,000 it was the most expensive home in American history.

 Purchased by Harriet Lauder Greenway and Dr. James C. Greenway after they were married in 1903, they would greatly expand the house and outbuildings after the purchase.
 At its peak, the estate was over 100 acres.
 Then the family began donating large parcels of land for various causes.
 In 1918, James and Harriet gifted one of the islands to the town of Greenwich; the property, located about two miles south of Greenwich Harbor, now serves as the popular Island Beach.
 The couple donated the first ferry providing transportation to the beach for town residents two years later.
 Considered "...Greenwich, Conn.'s last Great Estate, an opulent robber baron-era property enveloping 50 prized acres along the tony New York suburb's waterfront."
 It is the largest surviving Gilded Age mansion in Connecticut.